talhaalkan/talhaalkan/README.md

 - 👋 Hi, I’m @talhaalkan
-- 👀 I’m interested in fronted software development
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...